AmitPatel2327/CMOS-Inverter-Analysis/README.md

 Here, we can see a drastic change in the delay, as the unloaded delay"<<"loaded delay.
 It has changed from nanosec to picosec.

 2. **Changes in Power Supply**
 During initial analysis, we set the power supply to max rated voltage of inverter i.e. V<sub>dd</sub>=1.8V.
 But for this case set it to 1.0V.
-How the delay changes is mentioned below.<br>
+How the delay changes is mentioned below.

 ![Inverter Diagram](images/ud_vdd=1.0.png)
 <p align="center">
   Figure-14 : Unloaded delay When V<sub>dd</sub> is changed to 1.0V